Vseslav of Polotsk: Grand Prince of Kiev

 During the Kiev Uprising of 1068, brought about by defeat at the hands of the Kipchaks on the Alta River and Iziaslav's unwillingness to arm the veche, so its members could march out and face the nomads the second time, the crowd freed Vseslav from prison, and proclaimed him grand prince of Kiev, forcing Iziaslav to flee to Poland.
 Returning with an army seven months later, Iziaslav retook his throne, and Vseslav fled back to Polotsk.
 After several years of complicated struggle with Iziaslav of Kiev, he finally secured Polotsk in 1071.
 During the last 30 years of his reign, his chief enemies were Vsevolod Yaroslavich and Vsevolod's son Vladimir Monomakh.

-Vseslav died April 24, 1101, the Wednesday before Good Friday according to the Russian Primary Chronicle—indeed the chronicles strangely link the two events, as if the sorcerer had died as a result of the crucifixion and resurrection.
+Vseslav died April 24, 1101, the Wednesday before Good Friday according to the Primary Chronicle; indeed, the chronicles strangely link the two events, as if the sorcerer had died as a result of the crucifixion and resurrection.
 He was buried in the Cathedral of Holy Wisdom in Polotsk.